- Why hire students with disabilities?

 Specific accommodations vary from person to person, as each employee will face unique challenges and will communicate different needs during the hiring process.

 ACT to Employ works with employers to assist them in creating an inclusive working experience that meets a student’s accommodation needs.
-For more information about ACT to Employ, and how we can assist you in providing meaningful and equal employment opportunities, please use our online form or email our Business Developer, Amanda Hodgson.
+For more information about ACT to Employ, and how we can assist you in providing meaningful and equal employment opportunities, please use our online form or email our program directly at ACTtoEmploy@carleton.ca.

 - Is this a matching service, or do I get to choose the student I offer a position to?

 After working with the ACT to Employ Coordinator to develop and post a position to Carleton’s online job portal system, students are encouraged to apply for positions that are of interest to them.
 After the application deadline has passed, the applications will be forwarded to the hiring manager for review.
-Once the hiring manager determines which students s/he would like to meet with, the hiring manager is to contact the Coordinator to advise; the Coordinator will provide information regarding any required interview accommodations.
+Once the hiring manager determines which students with whom they would like to meet, the hiring manager is to contact the Coordinator to advise; the Coordinator will provide information regarding any required interview accommodations.

 If a hiring manager needs assistance with understanding or implementing an interview accommodation request for a student, the Coordinator will assist.